iCliniq Logo

 Welcome back to icliniq.com.

-You have been given Ciprofloxacin antibiotic course this time.
+You have been given a Ciprofloxacin antibiotic course this time.
 If full clinical improvement is not present, take a further antibiotic course.
 As far as medicines prescribed, antioxidants and vitamins are the other tablets that can be taken.

 Let me know whether you have recovered fully.
 Is there any pain or tenderness in the right lower abdomen because of appendicitis?

 There is very little pain besides the naval area, not all the time, only if gas is formed.
-In the right lower abdomen, slight pain that is very very less frequent.
+In the right lower abdomen, slight pain that is very, very less frequent.

 Hello,